Skip to content

 In Our 3D Printing Materials:

-• Creator Super Clear Resin has a high tensile modulus of 2.3 GPa, allowing for a little flexibility while maintaining clarity.
+• Creator Super Clear Resin has a high tensile modulus of 2.3 GPa, allowing for a small amount of flexibility while maintaining strength.

 Elongation at Break